wrightmat/dnd-eberron/docs/_ref/Barovia and Curse of Strahd.md

 ##### Entrée

-The bisque is cleared away, replaced by a plate of sliced tender beef drizzled in a dark sauce and framed by vibrant greens.
+The salad is cleared away, replaced by a plate of sliced tender beef drizzled in a dark sauce and framed by vibrant greens.
 Placed between the characters are bowls of freshly baked bread, still warm from the oven, and pads of freshly churned butter.

 **On what brought them to Barovia:**
 >Perhaps I did, to make you my playthings.
 Perhaps you are merely the last in a long line of sordid fortune seekers brought here to amuse me.
 Children have their dolls, men their womenfolk, their wine, their games of chance.
 I have you.